Using Select Case in VBA

 Case "fruit"

-Select Case Else
+Should Case Else be avoided?

 More often then not Select Case Else